RemboL/blockumber/Readme.md

 ```
 All is peachy, devs are happy because they automated the oh-so-important cucumber/basket logic, PO's happy because he can now in his [editor] create scenarios that will run automatically.

-But the PO starts to think about other scenarios:
+But then PO starts to think about other scenarios:
 ```
 given a basket with 10 cucumbers when I take 10 cucumbers